LITHOS-1

 The first full-system test campaign was conducted in a dusty vacuum (DVAC) environment at the Planetary Surface Technology Development Lab at Michigan Technological University.

 This critical test demonstrated successful excavation and compaction of regolith simulant under reduced-pressure conditions, validating core functionality.
-Testing highlighted electrostatic effects as a primary system-level driver, with the current development plan targeting explicit characterization and mitigation.
+The test highlighted electrostatic effects as a primary system-level driver, with ongoing work targeting explicit characterization and mitigation.

 Planned CLPS Integration

-At approximately 5 kg and 20 W nominal power, LITHOS-1 is firmly aligned with near-term mission constraints, enabling practical deployment on smaller commercial landers and rovers, such as Astrobotic’s CubeRover 6U rover platform.
+At approximately 5 kg and 20 W nominal power, LITHOS-1 is firmly aligned with near-term mass and power constraints, enabling practical deployment on smaller commercial landers and rovers, such as Astrobotic’s CubeRover 6U rover platform.

-This pragmatic, mission-oriented approach enables a scalable and deployable surface preparation capability supporting sustained robotic and industrial lunar operations.
+This pragmatic, mission-oriented approach enables a scalable and deployable surface preparation capability supporting sustained robotic and industrial lunar operations within Artemis timelines.